alexsmaldone/consumer-rewards-api/README.md

    You can verify the server is running by visiting http://localhost:8000 in your browser, where you should see this response:

    `Hi!
-Welcome to Alex Smaldone's Fetch Rewards Backend Engineer Takehome Test`
+Welcome to Alex Smaldone's mock API design for a consumer app that tracks a user's transactions and allocates rewards points based on those transactions.`

 ## Using the API
 _This service uses no database or persistent storage, so user points / payer transactions will reset every time the server is started/restarted_